Pictobattle/Main-Webserver/api/docs/sql_system.md

 CREATE USER 'pictobattle'@'localhost';
 GRANT ALTER, INSERT, SELECT ON pictobattle.* TO 'pictobattle'@'localhost';
 ```
-The user can access and alter all of the tables in the database "pictobattle"
+<b></b>The user can access and alter all of the tables in the database "pictobattle"
 ---

 ## External User